 Microsoft Azure Identity and Access Management solutions help IT protect access to applications and resources across the corporate data center and into the cloud, enabling additional levels of validation such as multi factor authentication and conditional access policies.
 Monitoring suspicious activity through advanced security reporting, auditing and alerting helps mitigate potential security issues.
-Microsoft Azure Active Directory Premium provides single sign on to thousands of cloud (SaaS) apps and access to web apps you run on—premises.
+Azure Active Directory Premium provides single sign on to thousands of cloud (SaaS) apps and access to web apps you run on-premises.
 Azure Active Directory extends on premises Microsoft Active Directory into the cloud, enabling users to use their primary organizational account to not only sign in to their domain joined devices and company resources, but also all the web and SaaS applications needed for their job.
-Not only do users not have to manage multiple sets of usernames and passwords, application access can be automatically provisioned or de provisioned based on organizational groups and their status as an employee.
+Not only do users not have to manage multiple sets of usernames and passwords, application access can be automatically provisioned.

 Microsoft Azure Identity And Access Management